raysca/quiz/quizzes/web/security.md

 ## What is the difference between authentication and authorization?

-- [ ] Authentication is the process of verifying the identity of a user.
-Authorization is the process of verifying that a user has access to a resource.
 - [ ] Authentication is the process of verifying that a user has access to a resource.
 Authorization is the process of verifying the identity of a user.
 - [x] Authentication is the process of verifying the identity of a user.
 Authorization is the process of verifying that a user has access to a resource.
 - [ ] Authentication is the process of verifying that a user has access to a resource.
 Authorization is the process of verifying the identity of a user.